awslabs/containers-cost-allocation-dashboard/README.md

 #### Set Dataset Refresh Schedule

-A dataset refresh schedule needs to be set, so that the data from Athena will be fresh daily in QuickSight.
+A dataset refresh schedule needs to be set, so that the data from Athena will be fresh daily in QuickSight:

 1. Login to QuickSight as a user that has "Owner" permissions to the dataset (you set it in the previous step)
 2. Navigate to "Datasets" and click on the `Kubecost` dataset